VPAC/seqpar/sequentialandparallelprogramming.md

 write(1,*)
 ```

-## 3.0 Shared Memory Parallel Programming with OpenMP
+# 3.0 Shared Memory Parallel Programming with OpenMP

-### 3.1 Shared Memory Concepts and the OpenMP Implementation
+## 3.1 Shared Memory Concepts and the OpenMP Implementation

 As mentioned in the first chapter, a tread is the smallest instruction set managed by an operating system.
 Whilst a process is allocated resources, such as memory, multiple thread can exist in the same process sharing instructions, context (e.g., variables), and resources.
 In a unicore environment, the operating system may be able to manage multithreaded concurrency by switching between different threads.
 In a multicore system however, multiple threads can be executed in parallel.
 The distinction between concurrency and parallelism is emphasized, and illustrated as subsets.
 Within the set of all programs there is a subset that are concurrent programs.
 Within the set of concurrent programs, there is a smaller set of parallel programs.

 Whilst concurrent programs have advantages over single-threaded programs, multi-threading has greater advantages.
 A multi-threaded progam can have faster execution on multicore systems.
-It can also be more responsive with some careful design; on a single-threaded program if the main executation thread takes time, then the entire program must also be follow suit.
+It can also be more responsive with some careful design; on a single-threaded program if the main executetion thread takes time, then the entire program must also be follow suit.
 In a multi-threaded program long-running tasks can be moved to a seperate thread allowing the program to be responsive in other threads.
 However, as mentioned in the first chapter, multi-threading does however have the issue of race conditions, deadlock, and livelocks.
 It also suffers the problem that if a thread crashes, can causes the entire process to crash.

 The earliest appearance of multithreading was in the System/360 IBM mainframe computer in 1964 with Multiprogramming with a Variable number of Tasks (MVT), although it was not publically available until 1967 due to numerous bugs.
 MVT treated all non-operating system memory as a single pool, a shared memory space, which allowed for simultaneous application and system operations.
 At the time the System/360 lacked memory relocation hardware.
 Instead, a it used a Rollout/Rollin process that could swap a running job out to secondary storage to make its memory available to another job.
 The rolled-out job would, however, have to be "rolled-in" to the original memory locations when they again became available.
 In 1971 a Time Sharing Option for MVT was added which included an editor, the ability to submit batch jobs, and receive notification and results.